UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 **Mac:** Go to Data Tab>PivotTable>Create Manual PivotTable...

 **Adding data:** Click and drag to areas at the bottom of "PivotTable Fields".
 Remove by dragging back to list.

-Go ahead and drag the category State to the Rows area, and Control of Institution to the Columns box.
-Finally, click to select the very last variable in the list, Endowment (per FTE enrollment).
-It should appear in the Values box as "Sum of Endowment (p...".
+Go ahead and drag the category <strong>State</strong> to the Rows area, and <strong>Control of Institution</strong> to the Columns box.
+Finally, click to select the very last variable in the list, <strong>Endowment (per FTE enrollment)</strong>.
+It should appear in the Values box as "Sum of Endowment (p...," but you can change the value that appears there.
+Click on it to see the menu, Value Field Settings.
+You could choose Average to make your pivot table look like the example below.
+We'll talk about this more in a minute.

 **Columns and Rows:** The _categories_ on the edges of the PivotTable
 * Multiple categories on a  single axis will be nested